sulliops/chromium-inject-cache-page/README.md

 g++ -Wall chromium-inject-cache-page.cpp -o chromium-inject-cache-page.exe
 ```

 NOTE: This program is only designed to work on Windows computers with Google Chrome and Microsoft Edge installed.
+There's also no guarantee that the program actually works as intended.
+A better solution can be found at: https://github.com/sulliops/chromium-open-cache-page